The real Greece through the eyes of a local. Explore Greece and visit places only a local and expert can show you!!

 Today Athens Taxi will take us to KAVALA.
 A POLE OF ATTRACTION!!!
 Writers & travelers have given to KAVALAthe characterization of «the small Monte Carlο. » And they weren’t wrong.
 Owing to the amphitheatrically of the city, the harmonious coexistence of modern with the old, the combination of the mountain with the sea, the varied cultural events, which are held in modern and ancient theatres and the chances for several excursions to such places as in the nearby bright green island of Thassos and the archaeological area of Philippi, the region of Kavala has been a pole of attraction for tourists in its 2,500 years of

 history.
-It has always been at the crossroads of culture and a stop for great travellers and army leaders, from Philip II, Alexander the Great and Mark Antony to Apostle Paul comes to Neapolis to preach the Christian faith in Europe.
-Additionally we can visit the castles & the museums (Archaeological Museum, Municipal Museum, the castle of Kavala, the citadel at Philippi, the castle at Palaiochori, Anaktoroupoli at Nea Peramos, the tower at Apollonia, the castle at Orfani).
+It has always been at the crossroads of culture and a stop for great travelers and army leaders, from Philip II, Alexander the Great, and Mark Antony to Apostle Paul come to Neapolis to preach the Christian faith in Europe.
+Additionally, we can visit the castles & the museums (Archaeological Museum, Municipal Museum, the castle of Kavala, the citadel at Philippi, the castle at Palaiochori, Anaktoroupoli at Nea Peramos, the tower at Apollonia, the castle at Orfani).
 Overnight in Kavala.

 Day 5: Kavala – Thasos

-A beautiful morning and a beautiful day is waiting for us.
-Today we will visit the wonderful island of Thassos the second northwest island in Greece with its picturesque landscape, the unique beaches and the unforgettable ancient and modern history.
+A beautiful morning and a beautiful day are waiting for us.
+Today we will visit the wonderful island of Thassos the second northwest island in Greece with its picturesque landscape, unique beaches, and unforgettable ancient and modern history.
 We return to Kavala with Athens Taxi finishing our amazing private tour late in the afternoon.
 Overnight in Kavala.

 Day 6: Kavala – Xanthi – Alexandroupolis

-After breakfast with Athens taxi tours driver we will enter Thrace the birth place of a man who inspired men, people, nations and countries to fight for their freedom, SPARTACUS.
-The birth place of DEMOCRITUS 460 – 370 BC (Avdira , Municipality , Xanthi) the originator of the ancient atomic theory.
+After breakfast with the Athens taxi tour driver, we will enter Thrace the birthplace of a man who inspired men, people, nations, and countries to fight for their freedom, SPARTACUS.
+The birthplace of DEMOCRITUS 460 – 370 BC (Avdira, Municipality, Xanthi) the originator of the ancient atomic theory.
 We

-will drive to Xanthi , founded in 879 BC as Xanthia.
-In the beginning it was a small village and it experienced all the tumultuous eras of the Thracian history.
+will drive to Xanthi, founded in 879 BC as Xanthia.
+In the beginning, it was a small village and it experienced all the tumultuous eras of Thracian history.
 Experience the orthodox & Muslim populations living harmoniously side by side in the city.
 The Polytechnic School of the Democritus University of Thrace is based in Xanthi.
-The city also features a vast array of restaurants, taverns and ouzeri, that serve local delicacies.
+The city also features a vast array of restaurants, taverns, and ouzeri, that serve local delicacies.
 Special mention must be made to the seafood taverns, both in the city and those scattered around the town’s outskirts, near the sea.
 Xanthi is famous for its deserts and dried nuts.
-Plenty of cariokes, Sutzuk loukoumia, pastelia, siropiasta, hazelnuts, almonds, etc., can be found in both the stores of the Old town, and the bazaar that is held every Saturday.
+Plenty of cariokes, Sutzuk loukoumia, pastelia, siropiasta, hazelnuts, almonds, etc., can be found in both the stores of the Old town and the bazaar that is held every Saturday.
 Furthermore, Xanthi is famous throughout Greece for its carnival.
-Every year, and for fifteen consecutive days during the period of Mardi Gras, a grand carnival is organized with references to both local customs and traditions and modern day life.
+Every year, and for fifteen consecutive days during the period of Mardi Gras, a grand carnival is organized with references to both local customs and traditions and modern-day life.
 Overnight in Alexandroupolis.

 Day 7: Alexandroupolis – Evros Delta

-In the morning together with Athens taxi tours we’ll visit the city of Alexandroupolis and the Evros Delta.
-Alexandroupolis, the capital of Evros, occupies leading position in the geographical area of E. Macedonia and Thrace, as it stands at the crossroads between the countries of the European
+In the morning together with Athens taxi tours, we’ll visit the city of Alexandroupolis and the Evros Delta.
+Alexandroupolis, the capital of Evros, occupies a leading position in the geographical area of E. Macedonia and Thrace, as it stands at the crossroads between the countries of the European